-The Corporation does not have a separate Compensation Committee, and in result the entire Board of directors is responsible for, among other things, evaluating the performance of the Corporation's executive officers, determining or making recommendations with respect to the compensation of the Corporation's executive officers, making recommendations with respect to director compensation, incentive compensation plans and equity-based plans, making recommendations with respect to the compensation policy for the employees of the Corporation or its subsidiaries and ensuring that the Corporation is in compliance with all legal requirements with respect to compensation disclosure.
+The Corporation does not have a Compensation Committee.
+As a result the entire Board of directors is responsible for, among other things, evaluating the performance of the Corporation's executive officers, determining or making recommendations with respect to the compensation of the Corporation's executive officers, making recommendations with respect to director compensation, incentive compensation plans and equity-based plans, making recommendations with respect to the compensation policy for the employees of the Corporation or its subsidiaries and ensuring that the Corporation is in compliance with all legal requirements with respect to compensation disclosure.
 In performing its duties, the Board has the authority to engage such advisors, including executive compensation consultants, as it considers necessary.

-The Board is currently composed of seven (7) directors, of whom Murat Armutlu, Dickie Orr, David K. Wong and Gary O'Connor are independent directors within the meaning set out in NI 58-101.
-Eric Lefebvre is not independent since he serves as Chief Executive Officer of the Corporation and Stanley Ma and Claude St-Pierre are not independent since they are employees of the Corporation.
+The Board is currently composed of seven (7) directors, of whom Murat Armutlu, Dickie Orr, Suzan Zalter and Gary O'Connor are independent directors within the meaning set out in NI 58-101.
+Stanley Ma, Claude St-Pierre and Eric Lefebvre are not independent.
 All of the members of the Board are experienced participants in business or finance.